alexhershey/LargeDisasters/README.md

 # Questions:
 This analysis was to investigate three questions.
 Specifically:
-Are Female heads of households, households with people with disabilities, households with elderly people, working individuals or SNAP Recipients good indicators of the number of registrations received by a county in a disaster?
+1. Are Female heads of households, households with people with disabilities, households with elderly people, working individuals or SNAP Recipients good indicators of the number of registrations received by a county in a disaster?
-Is there a meaningful way to sub-divide the data to reduce the variance Is there a relationship between the geographic characteristics of a county and the number of registrations received?
+2. Is there a meaningful way to sub-divide the data to reduce the variance?
+3. Is there a relationship between the geographic characteristics of a county and the number of registrations received?

 # Imported Pre-Processing and Visualization libraries include: